Cortical-SSM: A Deep State Space Model for Motor Imagery Decoding from EEG Signals: Results

 \subsection{Interpretability}

-We further examine our proposed method by generating visual explanations, following the procedure described in Appendix~\ref{section:inerpretability}.
-Figure~\ref{fig:avg_OpenBMI} demonstrates sample-agnostic visual explanations of the proposed method on OpenBMI~\citep{OpenBMI}.
-Row (a) depicts temporal-frequency visualizations, whereas Rows (b) illustrate spatio-temporal visualizations.
-Columns (i) and (ii) show the class-wise average explanations for successful cases, corresponding to left-hand and right-hand grasp imagery, respectively.
-Specifically, Row (a) visualize $\mathbf{Z}_\mathrm{freq}^n$ (introduced in Appendix~\ref{section:inerpretability}), with 0 seconds indicating the onset of MI, while Row (b) visualize $\mathbf{Z}_\mathrm{ch}^n$ (also introduced in Appendix~\ref{section:inerpretability}) projected as topographic maps aligned with the 10--20 system~\citep{klem1999}.
-As seen in Row (a), the proposed method consistently attends to the mu band (approximately 10 Hz), a frequency range well known to be associated with MI in EEG~\citep{pfurtscheller2006}.
-Furthermore, Row (b) indicates that regions near electrodes C3 and C4 were strongly attended to.
-The C3 and C4 electrodes are positioned over the motor cortex and are neurophysiologically linked to hand motor control~\citep{pfurtscheller2006}.
-Therefore, these results suggest that the proposed method reliably attends to neurophysiologically critical regions in EEG, in a sample-agnostic manner.
+We further examine the proposed method by generating visual explanations, following the procedure described in Section~\ref{section:inerpretability}.
+Figure~\ref{fig:avg_OpenBMI} presents sample-agnostic visual explanations on the OpenBMI dataset~\citep{OpenBMI}.
+Column (a) corresponds to left-hand grasp imagery, while Column (b) corresponds to right-hand grasp imagery.
+Rows (i)–(iv) show representative subjects (S2, S9, S15, and S25, respectively).
+For each subject and class, the upper panels depict spatio-temporal topographic visualizations at 0.5 s, 1.5 s, 2.5 s, and 3.5 s relative to MI onset, obtained by projecting $\mathbf{Z}_\mathrm{ch}^n$ (introduced in Section~\ref{section:inerpretability}) onto scalp maps aligned with the 10--20 system~\citep{klem1999}.
+The lower panels illustrate the corresponding temporal–frequency visualizations, representing $\mathbf{Z}_\mathrm{freq}^n$, where 0 seconds denotes the onset of motor imagery.
+Across subjects and both imagery classes, the temporal–frequency maps consistently highlight activity in the mu band (approximately 10 Hz), which is well known to be associated with motor imagery in EEG~\citep{pfurtscheller2006}.
+Moreover, the topographic maps show strong attention around electrodes C3 and C4, which are located over the motor cortex and are neurophysiologically linked to hand motor control~\citep{pfurtscheller2006}.
+These observations indicate that the proposed method reliably attends to neurophysiologically meaningful frequency bands and spatial regions, in a sample-agnostic manner.